Kong/docs.konghq.com/app/gateway/2.6.x/developer-portal/configuration/workspaces.md

 and maintain separate Dev Portals (complete with separate files, settings, and authorization) from within a single instance of Kong.

-## Managing Multiple Dev Portals within Kong Manager
+## Manage Multiple Dev Portals within Kong Manager

 A snapshot of every Dev Portal within an instance of Kong can be viewed via the Kong Manager's **Dev Portals** top navigation tab.

-This overview page details:
+This page details:

 - Whether a Dev Portal in a given Workspace is enabled or disabled
 - A link to set up the Dev Portal if it is not enabled